Improved Constructions for Non-adaptive Threshold Group Testing: Strongly disjunct matrices from codes

-{\bf AG codes on the TVZ bound: } Another interesting family for the code $\C$ is the family of algebraic geometric codes that attain the Tsfasman-Vl{\u a}du{\c t}-Zink bound (cf.\ \cite{tsvz:82,gast:95}).
+Another interesting family for the code $\C$ is the family of algebraic geometric codes that attain the Tsfasman-Vl{\u a}du{\c t}-Zink bound (cf.\ \cite{tsvz:82,gast:95}).
 This family is defined over any alphabet size $q \geq 49$ that is a square prime power, and achieves a minimum distance $\td \geq \tn-\tk-\tn/(\sqrt{q}-1)$.
 Let $e := pn$, for a noise parameter $p \in [0,1)$.
 By Lemma~\ref{lem:ks}, the underlying code $\C$ needs to have minimum distance at least $\tn(1-(1-p)/(du))$.
 Thus in order to be able to use the above-mentioned family of AG codes, we need to have $q \gg (du/(1-p))^2 =: q_0$.
 Let us take an appropriate $q \in [2q_0, 8q_0]$, and following Lemma~\ref{lem:ks}, $\tn - \td = \lceil \tn(1-p)/(du) \rceil$.
 Thus, the dimension of $\C$ becomes at least

 and subsequently\footnote{Note that, given the parameters $p, d, n$, the choice of $q$ depends on $p, d$, as explained above, and then one can choose the code length $\tn$ to be the smallest integer for which we have $q^\tk \geq n$.
 But for the sake of clarity we have assumed that $q^\tk = n$, which does not affect the asymptotic bounds.} we get that $ \log n = \tk \log q \geq \tk = \Omega(\tn / \sqrt{q_0}). $ Now, noting that $m = q^u \tn$, we conclude that